mrvollger/assembly_workflows/README.md

 # assembly_workflows
 Interconnected snakemake workflows for annotation and analysis of assemblies.

+# Running minimiro
+To run `minimiro` please see the example and directions in `examples/minimiro/`

 # including a workflow
 To include a workflow (e.g. mask.smk) just add the following to you snakemake near the top:
 ```